aws-samples/amazon-kendra-samples/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+# Amazon Kendra Samples
+This repository contains examples for Amazon Kendra

+# Automatic Scaling with Amazon Kendra
+The automatic_scaling/ folder contains the AWS Serverless Application Model (AWS SAM) template required to to launch an Amazon Kendra automatic scaling solution.

-## License
+# License Summary

-This library is licensed under the MIT-0 License.
+This sample code is made available under a modified MIT license.
 See the LICENSE file.